-The MNT, which was constructed during the reign of King Antiochus I, is the most significant that has survived until today.
+The MNT, which was constructed during the reign of King Antiochus I, is the most significant monument of the Kingdom of Commagene that has survived until today.
 The Kingdom of Commagene was a unique Anatolian civilization.
 The Commagene region, which remained mostly within the boundaries of today's Adıyaman Province, consists of many historic vestiges and sites, such as Arsemeia, Yeni Kale, Severan (Cendere) Bridge and Kızılin Bridge, Gerger Citadel, Karakuş tumuli, Sofraz and Sesönk.